-Students will examine the public health issues facing American Indian communities; review historical implications, analyze legislation, apply specific financing requirements and gain an understanding of the exclusive American Indian public health system and the complex set of service, activities, collaborations and stakeholders that varies by Tribe and region.
+You will examine the public health and wellness issues facing American Indian communities: review historical implications, analyze legislation, apply specific financing requirements, and gain an understanding of the unique American Indian public health system and the complex set of services, activities, collaborations and stakeholders that varies by Tribe and region.

 This AIPHW Certificate program is open to all individuals regardless of their race, ethnicity, culture, and gender or personal beliefs.
 The demand for culturally-cognizant, professionally trained health and wellness personnel, who are prepared to work within the unique world of Tribal Public Health and Wellness is currently at high demand.
 The highest number of education requests comes from those who are not enrolled as a student and/or currently working in this environment (e.g. state public health professionals and federal health agencies).
 This certificate directly addresses the benefits that can be gained directly from the additional knowledge and administrative skills necessary to provide optimum advocacy for complex innovations, creative program designs, and improvements of policy and legislation (locally and nationally).

 American Indians and Alaska Natives (AI/ANs) continue to experience the worst health outcomes compared with the rest of the U.S. population.
 American Indians have disparate needs for health equity, perpetuated by high rates of poverty, accompanied by high unemployment rates, barriers to accessing higher education, poor housing, lack of transportation and geographic isolation, which, all contribute to poor health and wellness outcomes.
 However, the fact that American Indians exist today is because of inherent strengths and numerous paths of resiliency.
 These characteristics speak to the fortitude of conquering the experiences of genocide, historical trauma, damaging federal policies, forced removal/relocation, boarding schools, taking of Tribal lands, and continuing threats to culture, language, and access to traditional foods.